 Design, anchoring, and sealing concepts

 The structural analysis considers redistribution of earth pressures, construction stages, groundwater, and surcharge loads from adjacent development.
 Secant pile walls are designed as cantilevered, tie-back anchored, or braced systems.
+Deformation targets and serviceability criteria are defined project-specifically and verified by numerical or simplified methods with staged construction.
 Where groundwater is present, a sealing concept is required: in secant pile walls, the overlap improves watertightness; additionally, waterstops, injection joints, or cut-off base slabs may be used.
 Selection is project-specific and follows the applicable standards.

 Typical parameters